openid/OpenID4VCI/openid-4-verifiable-credential-issuance-1_0.md

    -08

-   * changed scope support to make scope an alias of an arbitrary pre-defined credential authorization

-   -07
+   * removed namespacing to `openid_credential` the scopes used to request issuance of a particular credential type -07

    * restructured the entire specification as following: